 Michael Balboni (President and Managing Director, RedLand Strategies), Nick Psaki (Principal, Office of the Chief Technology Officer, Pure Storage Public Sector) and John Rager (Acting Chief Data Officer, NYS Information Technology Services) are scheduled to speak at the panel.

-Associate Director Mila Gasco will be a speaker at the expo that is expected to draw around 6,000 participants and representatives from over 100 international cities.
+Associate Director Mila Gasco-Hernandez (video) will be a speaker at the expo that is expected to draw around 6,000 participants and representatives from over 100 international cities.